 During the estate planning process, it is important to think about your funeral and burial.
 Write down any wishes that you have with regard to your services or the handling of your body.
-Regardless of the decisions that you make, you will also have to decide whether or not you should make payment arrangements.
+Regardless of the decisions that you make, you will also have to decide whether or not you should make payment arrangements for funeral costs.
 The following is an overview of your options.

 When it comes time to make arrangements for the payment of funeral expenses, you essentially have two options.
 These options are as follows:

-Pay the Costs of Your Funeral and Burial or Cremation in Advance
+Pay Your Funeral Costs and Burial or Cremation in Advance

 Paying funeral costs in advance can often feel like a relief since you will not have to worry about the expenses being paid.
 Since you will be making these arrangements directly with a funeral establishment, it is important that you choose a reputable establishment.
 Write down all of the plans that you make so that your loved ones can carry them out.
 While California law does require funeral service providers to carefully manage clients’ money, there are still risks.
 For example, if the funeral home goes out of business, you may be out of luck.